akanksha260991/bs_docs_revamp_content/app_automate/espresso/getting-started.md

 Refer to [Local Testing documentation](https://www.browserstack.com/docs/app-automate/espresso/getting-started-with-local-testing) to learn about running a Local Test on BrowserStack

 ### Step 3: Run tests in Parallel
 Parallel testing is running your Espresso test suite on multiple devices concurrently to reduce your testing time, and is a key feature of BrowserStack App Automate.
 With access to our extensive BrowserStack cloud, parallel testing on many platforms becomes very efficient.
+In order to execute your tests in parallel, shard your tests using the numShard and shardIndex parameters and execute the commands in parallel for each shard.